Find your perfect role

 - providing personal care and boosting emotional wellbeing

-Support workers provide similar support to care assistants with a focus on independent living.
+Support workers provide similar support to care assistants, with a focus on independent living.
 They can either work in care homes or help support people in their own home.
 In addition to the role of the care assistant, their duties may include:

-- helping in organising and attending medical appointments
+- helping organise and attending medical appointments

-- processing bills or helping with housing
+- sorting out bills or helping with housing

-Team leader/senior carer
+Team leader or senior carer

 - supporting and encouraging a team of care assistants